Selling Haunted Houses Involves Concerns For Lawsuits Alleging Failure of Disclosure | Byfield Legal Services

 As for proper disclosure of defects or other concerns during real estate negotiations, a seller is obligated to inform the buyer of any latent defects that may be dangerous or otherwise make the premises unfit for the intended use.
 This law was established within McGrath v.
 MacLean et al., 1979 CanLII 1691, and subsequently followed by many cases.

 In regards to failing to disclose that a house is haunted, in the 1784773 Ontario Inc. case, it was determined that whereas the haunted house statements were made jokingly and whereas the buyer was unable to provide proof that the house was haunted, the case was dismissed.
 Accordingly, whether would find a seller liable if evidence of paranormal activity was available remains unknown.
-In another legal dispute regarding a haunted house, the case of Manitoba Free Press v.
+Another interesting case involving a haunted house, was the Manitoba Free Press v.
 Nagy, [1907] S.C.R.
-340, was reviewed by the Supreme Court of Canada following allegations of that a newspaper for published an article containing suggestions that a vacant house was haunted.
+340, decision of the Supreme Court of Canada which involved allegations of negligence against a newspaper for publishing an article suggesting that a vacant house was haunted and thereby causing a reduction in the property value of the house.

 Summary Comment